MSI-90/TrainigCourses/README.md

-# TrainigCourses
-Web-API
-WinForms application for testing Web-API
+Web-API with WinForms application for testing